cmg189/aes_simplified/README.md

 AES simplified start by asking the user for the filenames of the files that have the plaintext to be encrypted, the encryption key, and the file where the resulting cyphertext will be written to

 **NOTE:**

 When executing this program, ensure to have files in the same directory containing plaintext, the encryption key, and where the cyphertext will be written to

-AES simplified encrypts plaintext using various methods implemented by AES such as:
+Plaintext encryption uses various methods implemented by AES such as:

 - Polyalphabetic Substitution via the Encryption Key